dmulyalin/ttp/docs/source/Inputs/Functions.rst

 Purpose of this function is for each network device command string TTP can extract associated data from input text, so that input groups will only process data they designed to parse

-..note:: to be able to successfully extract show commands output, text data should contain device hostname together with command itself. ``gethostname`` function will be called on data to extract hostname
+.. note:: To successfully extract show command output, the text data must contain the device hostname together with the command itself.
+The ``gethostname`` function is called on the data to extract the hostname.

 **Example**